Scripture Reference: Acts 16:16-40

 While hurting, bleeding and confined to a small dark place one might expect that these two men would cower and retreat into depression.
 Instead, Paul and Silas did the unthinkable.
 As the other prisoners listened to them they began praying and singing hymns to God.

-Paul and Silas go on to tell the jailer and everyone in his household about Jesus.
-Not even waiting until morning the jailer tends to Paul and Silas’ wounds then proceeds to be baptised along with everyone in his household.
+Paul was not the kind of prisoner the jailer would have expected.
+He invited Paul and Silas to accompany him to his house to tell everyone in his household about Jesus.
+Not even waiting until morning the jailer tends to Paul and Silas’ wounds and then proceeds to be baptised along with everyone in his household.
 In one night this man had experienced a catastrophic earthquake, watched the prison he was in charge of be reduced to rubble, had a last-minute reprieve from committing suicide and would still have to answer to his superiors in the morning but, still after his baptism…

 There are many lessons to learn from this story and joy while undergoing trials is just one of them.
 Paul and Silas rejoiced in a dark prison cell and the jailer rejoiced in his new faith despite the chaos of his life.